 As one can imagine, the high number of alarm signals can overwhelm nurses, thus leading to alarm desensitization; this results in missed alarms as well as an increase in delayed response time to alarms.

-How to Reduce Alarm Fatigue Effects
+How to Reduce Fatigue

 There are numerous strategies nursing directors can use to lessen the likelihood of alarm fatigue.
 Here are the top three tips to help reduce alarm fatigue.

 - Keep equipment clean.
 False alarms often occur because of dirty equipment.
 Not only is keeping equipment clean important for health and sanitation purposes, but also for reducing the number of false alarms that occur on a daily basis.
+Frequently change sensors that only get used once.
+Also, set up times to check and clean the equipment.
+This decreases the number of alerts caused by technical malfunctions.

 - Reduce clinically inconsequential alarm sounds: “By switching cardiac monitor thresholds from ‘warning’ to ‘crisis’, daily audible alarm averages reduced from 12,546 to 1,424—a whopping 89%.
-This change not only increased nurse responsiveness, but it also dropped noise levels from 92 decibels to 70.
+This change not only increased nurse responsiveness but also dropped noise levels from 92 decibels to 70.
 BMC ensured that when a cardiac alarm sounded, it meant the event was clinically consequential and needed attention, prompting nurses to react to any instance.”

 Intelligent software also provides escalation for unacknowledged alerts and allows hospitals to maintain a full audit trail of every notification.

-Taking Alarm Fatigue in Nursing Seriously
+Taking Alarm Fatigue Seriously

 If you’re a nurse or thinking about becoming a nurse, consider the potential consequences of alarm fatigue and how to avoid them.